Financial Planning for SaaS Business Plan: Introduction

 6) Retention and Expansion Model (Customer Success Economics)

-- Logo churn (customer count churn)
+- Logo churn (customer count churn), measured against active customers

 - Revenue churn (MRR/ARR churn)